 - clean communication

-If you’re using concessions (like seller-paid closing costs), understand they can weaken your offer in a competitive setting because they reduce the seller’s net.
-Sometimes you can offset this by improving price slightly while still staying under your hard max—or by adjusting loan structure with your lender.
+If you’re using concessions, like seller-paid closing costs, understand that they can weaken your offer in a competitive setting because they reduce the seller’s net.
+Sometimes you can offset this by improving price slightly while still staying under your hard max.
+You can also review loan structure with your lender.
+If you need help with the conversation, here is how to ask for a seller credit without making the seller grumpy.

 Common buyer mistakes in bidding wars